Altinn/altinn-studio-docs/content/app/development/configuration/notifications/_index.en.md

 ---
 title: Publish notifications
 linktitle: Notifications
-description: Hot to publish notifications for an app.
+description: How to publish notifications for an app.
 weight: 200
 ---